tcharding/tobin.cc/content/blog/k8s-color-help.md

 ```

 voilà `kch` now presents nice colorized output and you can easily discern the options for whichever
-Kubernetescommand you are investigating.
-Bonus points `go test` is colorized too.
+Kubernetes command you are investigating.
+Bonus points: `go test` is colorized too.

 thanks